Malin Head: Locality

 To the northeast Inistrahull Island can be seen.
 The first lighthouse on the island was put into operation in 1813, and the light flashes every 30 seconds.

 Below Altnadarrow to the east lies Ballyhillion beach, a unique raised beach system of international scientific importance.
 The very distinct shorelines show the changing relationship between the sea and the land from the time the glaciers began to melt, some 15,000 years ago.
 At that time County Donegal was depressed by the weight of an immense ice sheet, so the level of the sea, relative to today's shore, was up to 80 feet higher than today.

-Blackpool is also visible, and it appears blue and red from the Malin Head, as described in the Blur song, "This Is a Low".
-The Shipping Forecast has the Malin area, named for the Malin Head.

 Scenes from Star Wars: The Last Jedi were filmed in Malin Head.